Wiki · Concept · Last reviewed June 25, 2026

 NIST SP 800-218A, Secure Software Development Practices for Generative AI and Dual-Use Foundation Models, is a July 2024 companion to NIST SP 800-218, the Secure Software Development Framework version 1.1.
 NIST describes it as an SSDF Community Profile that adds practices, tasks, recommendations, considerations, notes, and references specific to AI model development throughout the software development life cycle.

 The profile was created in response to Executive Order 14110.
-It is not a product certification, model benchmark, or complete AI safety regime.
+It is not a product certification, model benchmark, compliance checklist, or complete AI safety regime.
 Its narrower role is to make secure software development concrete for AI model development and AI systems that use those models.

 Audience and Scope